Archetypal Neurogenetic Disorders

 Fragile X Syndrome

-Fragile X is the most common inherited cause of intellectual disability and most common single-gene cause of ASD.
+Fragile X is the most common inherited cause of intellectual disability and the most common single-gene cause of ASD.
 It results from a CGG repeat expansion in the 5'UTR of FMR1 (Xq27.3).
+The expansion sits in the untranslated region — it does not change the FMRP protein sequence at all.
+Instead, the disease is about whether the gene gets read.

 Clinical features in affected males: moderate-to-severe ID, long face, prominent ears/jaw, macroorchidism (post-pubertal), anxiety, ADHD, hand flapping, gaze avoidance, joint hypermobility.